pyxeda/MiddleSchoolCurriculum/Volume 1/Chapter3/README.md

-This folder include all the python code examples related to Chapter 3:Data
+This folder include all the python code examples related to Chapter 3: Data for AI

 Image         ->  How to read an image in python and display it